-If you are symptomatic and/or have received a positive test result for Covid-19 and are staying in the local area, do please ensure that you report this via email to email@example.com.
-If you are clinically vulnerable or extremely clinically vulnerable, you should make us aware at the time of reporting.
+If you have received a positive test result for Covid-19, you must report this via email to firstname.lastname@example.org.
+If you are clinically vulnerable or extremely clinically vulnerable, you should make AskBU aware at the time of reporting.
 If you are living in student halls, please also inform your halls manager.

 Please see Covid-19 testing: processing personal data of staff and students for how we will collect and manage your data in relation to Covid-19.
 We may be asked to share your contact details with the NHS Test and Trace service.

 You must follow the government guidelines for self-isolating.
-During this time you must not leave your accommodation for a minimum of 10 days or until you feel better if longer.
+During this time, you must not leave your accommodation for a minimum of 10 days or until you feel better if longer.
 If you are resident in student halls, and have not yet done so, please notify your Halls Manager that you have confirmed Covid-19.
 If you have not yet informed the other people you live with then please do so and ask them to self-isolate in accordance with government guidelines and share this information sheet.
 You can find out more information about what to do if you or someone you live with tests positive for Covid-19 and the steps you need to take to protect yourself and others on our 'Managing Covid-19' webpages.

 The government’s NHS Test and Trace team may contact you for details of those that you have been in close contact with, and may then advise those contacts to isolate.
 Please start to compile a list of these in case they are needed.
 If your contacts do not live with you and are not advised by the NHS Test and Trace team to isolate, then they may interact with others as normal.